Bobvannoort96/CH3_comparison_of_GLR_and_SS_test/README.md

 that when copying, or adjust `topdir`.

 Several scripts also reference a personal matplotlib style file (`mystyle.mplstyle`), which is not part of this repository.
-Those lines are commented out in the binary example; comment them out in the GNSS simulators as well, or supply your own style file.
+Comment these lines out when using the scripts.
 ---

 ## 5. Notes and known gaps